V-Sekai/manuals/decisions/20221205-port-renik-to-many-bone-ik.md

 ## Context and Problem Statement

-Renik is a character controller and many bone ik is an ik controller.
+Renik is a character controller and many bone ik is an ik solver.
 We have not merged them.

 The quality is low for both.